MexrlDev/repo/Netflix-N-Hack/Developer-Folder/Researches.md

   ↓
 Reload is prevented

-9.5 Key Insight
+9.5 Key Insights

 This approach works because:

-· util.changeLocation is a centralised navigation entry point · Virtually all UI actions that cause an app restart (retry, reload, etc.) depend on it · Overriding it disables every navigation‑based reset at once
+* util.changeLocation is a centralised navigation entry point
+* Virtually all UI actions that cause an app restart (retry, reload, etc.) depend on it
+* Overriding it disables every navigation‑based reset at once

 This is far more reliable than trying to:

-· Stop event propagation (not fully exposed to user code) · Remove framework listeners (not accessible)
+* Stop event propagation (not fully exposed to user code, and the methods are missing)
+* Remove framework listeners (not accessible)
-· Override state transitions (complex and fragile)
+* Override state transitions (complex and fragile)

 9.6 Your Custom Input Handling